Offices Financial Aid FAQ

 Can a student expect to receive the same level of financial aid from year to year?

-Provided that your EFC stays the same from year to year a student can expect his/her aid award to remain somewhat the same.
+Provided that your "expected family contribution" stays the same from year to year, you can expect your aid award to remain somewhat the same.
 There are variables that change from year to year such Pell Grants, Stafford loan levels, and some outside scholarships are only for a single year.

 What is the best way to contact the financial aid office?